layer3switch/metrilyx-2.0/README.md

 	[</path/to/downloaded/app>]$ bash install.sh

-This will install all required OS packages as well as python packages and restart apache.
+This will install all required OS packages as well as python packages and apache configs.

 For **other distributions**, follow the instructions below: